 I am pleased to present the 2019 edition of the CalSTRS Member Handbook.

 Whether you’re just starting your career or are an experienced educator, this handbook answers many of the questions you may have about your benefit coverage.
 It can help you make informed decisions throughout your career, so that you’re fully prepared for your secure future.

 Your income in retirement is a shared responsibility between CalSTRS and you.
 On average, the CalSTRS retirement benefit replaces about 50 to 60 percent of a member’s final salary.
 Need more for your future?
 Pension2, CalSTRS’ supplemental savings plan, can help you fill the gap between your CalSTRS retirement benefit and your retirement income goal.

-If you haven’t already done so, be sure to register for myCalSTRS, our online member-only website for managing your CalSTRS accounts and personal information.
-Also check out CalSTRS.com to sign up for workshops, view member education videos and download benefit-specific publications and forms.
+If you haven’t already done so, be sure to register for myCalSTRS, our website for managing your CalSTRS accounts and personal information online.
+Also check out CalSTRS.com to sign up for workshops, view member education videos, and download publications and forms.

 Serving you and protecting your future remain our highest priorities.
 We are committed to providing exemplary service to every person who emails, calls, visits or writes us.